 - I took my husband's medicine instead of mine.

-webPOISONCONTROL guides users through a series of simple questions to determine the toxicity of an unintentionally swallowed substance, before symptoms develop.
-After providing the name of the substance, amount swallowed, age and weight, the user is given a case-specific recommendation.
+webPOISONCONTROL guides users through a series of simple questions to help you decide what to do when substances that could be poisonous are swallowed, splashed in the eye or on the skin, inhaled, or injected.
+After providing the name of the substance, amount, age and weight, the user is given a case-specific recommendation.
 That recommendation could be: it's safe to stay home because toxicity is minimal; go immediately to the ER; or call Poison Control (1-800-222-1222) for further guidance.
 When it’s safe to stay home, the user is also given information on symptoms that are likely to occur and not of concern, and symptoms that should trigger a call to Poison Control or an ER visit, should they develop.

 Get it Now - Be Prepared for a Poison Emergency